 John stared at the closed door that Adnan, Haydar, and McNaught had just filed out of.
 We’d spent much of the evening drafting battle plans, and between the level of detail we had put into them and the fatigue of a body pushed to its physical limits, I was exhausted.

 I rubbed at my temples.
 “I need several.”

 Henry, still seated at my feet, turned to glance at me.
 “I second that motion.”
 His dark eyes, usually wide open so that he could take in as much of the world around him as possible, were half shuttered now.
-Shadows had gathered beneath them.
-His swarthy skin looked three shades lighter than normal.
+Shadows gathered beneath them.
+His dark skin looked three shades lighter than normal.